 I’ve heard many older people say, “My body tells me I’m old, but my brain tells me I’m still eighteen.”
 Do you feel older and wiser, or older and angrier?
-When we age, we can live the lie, “I can’t!” rather than “I can!” and “I will!”
+We mustn’t lie to ourselves by saying “I can’t!” rather than “I can!” and “I will!”

 God’s plan is to renew us.

 Now he is retired.
 Or so he thought.
 He doesn’t have the physical strength he had even five years ago.
-At first, he was crestfallen on Sundays because he didn’t have the stamina to preach every week.
+At first, every Sunday was depressing because he didn’t have the stamina to preach any longer.

 · Worship often.
 Praise lifts your spirits and strengthens your heart.